-Winner of Six Awards, Yili Further Elevated Its Profile as A World-Leading Innovator
+Winner of Six Awards, Yili Further Elevated Its Profile as a World-Leading Innovator

-HOHHOT, China, June 16, 2022 /PRNewswire/ -- From June 14-16, the 15th Global Dairy Congress was hosted in Laval, France.
-Dr. Zhanyou Yun, Assistant President of Yili Group, attended the "Innovation for the Future" session, delivering a keynote speech with the theme "Create Value through Innovation."
+HOHHOT, China, June 21, 2022 /PRNewswire/ -- From June 14-16, the 15th Global Dairy Congress was hosted in Laval, France.
+Dr. Zhanyou Yun, Assistant President of Yili Group, attended the "Innovation for the Future" session, delivering a keynote speech with the theme "Create Value through Innovation".
 Dr. Gerrit Smit, Managing Director of Yili Innovation Center Europe, attended the roundtable discussion.

 The World Dairy Innovation Awards was held simultaneously with the Congress.
 Leveraging strategic synergies and resource integration, Yili Group and its subsidiary Ausnutria topped the tally with six awards, covering segments of packaging design, infant nutrition, intolerance-friendly dairy products, ice cream, cheese and dairy snacks.

-One of the judges commented that, "Yili have their finger on the pulse when it comes to identifying gaps in the market and creating brilliant innovative products that both taste and look great while simultaneously serving a purpose."
+One of the judges commented, "Yili have their finger on the pulse when it comes to identifying gaps in the market and creating brilliant innovative products that both taste and look great while simultaneously serving a purpose."

 Dr. Yun explained how Yili has focused on building a globally integrated innovation network, which helped the company win worldwide recognition.
 "Integrating talent and intelligence resources, we have currently set up a total of 15 innovation centers scattered around the world, and a 'global intelligence chain' has now been established."